• Upgrade your defenses, not your anxiety. Let’s Talk! Contact Us

 Video Forensics is also a branch of multimedia forensics that deals with evaluation, examination and enhancement of video footage in legal matters.
 Videos are another crucial type of digital media in multimedia forensics.
 Forensic analysis of video involves examining video files, determine origin, detect tampering or editing, and extract relevant information.

-“Learn more about Audio Vide Forensics Services”
+“Learn more about Audio Video Forensics Services

 o DNA: DNA fingerprinting is the most advanced and most used technique for identification of an individual these days.
 Experts use biological samples from crime scene to extract DNA and each sample has unique DNA fingerprint.
 This technique helps to identify individual by his DNA makeup.
 In recent times another technology called touch DNA also evolved which can collect DNA from where a person touches or comes in contact.

-“Learn more about DNA Forensics Services”
+“Learn more about DNA Forensics Services

 o Narcotics: This branch uses chemical-based tests to identify narcotic drugs and psychotropic substances collected from crime scenes or raids.
+Experts in this field work to detect even trace amounts of illegal substances.
+Their findings play a crucial role in cracking down on drug-related crimes and supporting legal proceedings.

 o Ballistics: Forensic ballistics is a branch of forensic science that applies forensic principles to study bullets and firearms.
 It involves analysis of toolmarks, bullets, bullet shells, firearms to establish connection between bullet and firearms.
 The forensic ballistics also include examination of gunshot residue to determine range of fire.